zwave-js/zwave-js-ui/README.md

 #### Set values

-To write a value using MQTT you just need to send the value to set in the same topic where the value updates are published by adding the suffix `/set` to the topic.
+To write a value using MQTT you just need to send the value to set in the same topic where the value updates are published by adding the suffix `/set` to the topic (**READONLY VALUES CANNOT BE WRITE**).

-Example with gateway type `named topics`:
+Example with gateway configured with `named topics`:

-If I publish the value `25.5` (also a payload with a json object with the value in `value` property is accepted) to the topic `zwave/office/nodeID_4/thermostat_setpoint/heating/set`
+If I publish the value `25.5` (also a payload with a JSON object with the value in `value` property is accepted) to the topic

+`zwave/office/nodeID_4/thermostat_setpoint/heating/set`

-I will set the Heating setpoint of node 4 to 25.
+I will set the Heating setpoint of the node with id `4` located in the `office` to `25.5`.
 To check if the value has been successfully write just check when the value changes on the topic:

 `zwave/office/nodeID_4/thermostat_setpoint/heating`

 #### Broadcast

-You can send broadcast values to all devices of a certain type in the network.
+You can send broadcast values to *all devices of a certain type* in the network.

 Broadcast API is accessible from:

 `<mqtt_prefix>/_CLIENTS/ZWAVE_GATEWAY-<mqtt_name>/broadcast/<value_topic>/set`

-`value_topic` depends on the type of the gateway.
+- `value_topic`: depends on the type of the gateway.

 It works like the set value API without the node name and location properties.
 If the API is correctly called the same payload of the request will be published to the topic without `/set` suffix.

 ## Screenshots